Kaidrick/DCS-F-14-Flight-Manual-zh-CN/docs/_sources/general.rst.txt

 **IR AUDIO Controls**

-The **IR AUDIO** controls (**10-12**) in the upper right part of the DDD panel were used with the IR sensor but as this is replaced by the TCS in the F-14B these are non-functional.
+The **IR AUDIO** controls (**10-12**) in the upper right part of the DDD panel were used with the original IR-sensor and are non-functional in modelled F-14 versions.

 **Radar and Missile Frequency Selectors**

-The thumbwheels in the upper rightmost part of the DDD panel are used to control the AN/AWG-9 radar emitter's frequency (**13**) and the missile control channel used with the AIM-7 and AIM-54 (14).
+The thumbwheels in the upper rightmost part of the DDD panel are used to control the AN/AWG-9 radar emitter's frequency (**13**) and the missile control channel used with the AIM-7 and AIM-54 (**14**).
 Adjustment of these might be needed to avoid interference from other AN/AWG-9 equipped aircraft or other external sources.
 The WCS reads the missile channel for the AIM-7 as the missiles are prepared as they need to be tuned and changing the channel after this will not affect a change unless the preparation sequence is restarted.